ProbStub/BeautifulPortfolioTools/README.md

 - Building a user interface beyond the command line interface
 - Provision broker connectivity facilities
 - Extend portfolio construction to emerging ML facilitated strategies

+### Why only one activity with each tool?

+Over the years I have seen many complex convoluted code or data structures.
+As a user I was more than once unable to use a nice tool because it seemed to have more options than a cat has hairs.
+I want to empower regular people to build investment portfolios for themselves.
+If not to implement for investment purpose but to challenge and verify advise and offers from professional advisors.
+The asymmetric information in investment advisory more often than not leads to an unhappy outcome.

+Long story short: One task at a time is far better to understand than multiple.

+A secondary objective is to allow single tasks to be combined into more complex scenarios.
+Very basic UNIX commands such as ```sed``` and ```ls``` are frequently combined to do much more complex operations.
+Each command expects specific inputs and outputs and does one operation.
+When processing large amounts of investment data that is advisable as well.
+When predicting future returns on two separate markets you should be able to do that without waiting for the whole process of data load, forecasting, portfolio construction and output generation.
+All you want is the forecast.